Paulkitty/pride/README.md

 Now you have an SVG of that flag.
 You can use https://ezgif.com/svg-to-png to make it into a PNG of any size you wish.</p>
 * If you want to make a PNG of a flag on this Github, you can click "Raw" and copy that link, then paste it into [that website](https://ezgif.com/svg-to-png).
+* If you would like to request a specific flag to be created as an SVG, please contact me on Twitter or Discord.
+When requesting a flag please include the source and a clear image that I can pull colors from, or provide me the hexcodes.
+* I don't really have any control over what order the folders display in, if it can be changed I don't know how.
+I think they sort alphabetically.
+* If you are concerned about a flag being missing, please consider that I may not have gotten around to making it, I may not have been able to find a proper source for it, or I simply don't know about the flag.
+If you want to me to make a flag sooner please contact me with the information listed above.
+* I will not be adding any flags that were made to be exclusionary or bigoted.